How to Create Your Coaching Philosophy + 3 Examples

 There are no set coaching philosophies, just like there’s no official “rulebook” to doing coaching right.
 That’s what gives you the freedom to develop your own playbook!

-The following examples are the three most common coaching philosophies that you can draw from in your own work.
+The following examples are the three most common coaching philosophies you can draw from in your own work.

 Winner’s Mindset Coaching

-This coaching philosophy is largely inspired by sports coaches who drive their team to success.
+This coaching philosophy is largely inspired by sports coaches who drive their teams to success.
 Just like on the sports field, they believe that there’s a clear and definitive goal to strive for with every client, regardless of the area of life or business they’re focusing on.

-They do this by “keeping their eyes on the prize,” aka reminding them of the main goal they’re working toward in every coaching session.
 Every other objective becomes a subset of the main goal that they’ve set at the very beginning of the coaching relationship.
-They choose the strategies that are most effective to help their clients reach their ultimate goal, and they motivate them to keep up their momentum.
+They choose the most effective strategies to help their clients reach their ultimate goals and motivate them to keep up their momentum.

 Autonomous Coaching